 newly founded institute.
 The institute is subsidized by the Dutch government.

 Helen Airoff, born in 1916

 in Russia (some sources mention New York City as place of birth), died on July

 and text Rudolf A. Bruil.
 Page first published on June 3, 2005.

 of Helen Airoff, of Yehudi Menuhin's letter, the details about the visit of Prof.

 Dr. Marco J. de Vries to London courtesy

-Professor Dr. Marco J. de Vries.
-The website of the
+Professor Dr. Marco J. de Vries (1927-2009).
+The Helen Dowling Institute

 Dowling devised together with Yehudi Menuhin the Menuhin-Dowling Music Program

 which is part of the education at

 Nueva School in Hillsborough, California, which has established the Yehudi

 Menuhin-Helen Dowling Competition for Young Musicians.